marcelocra/config/README.md

 I played a bit with automating the installation of this config files, but never finished those scripts.
 Might finish some day, but until then I'm keeping the ideas around, as they are interesting.

+I put a `.gitignore` there because I tested (and am testing) with a number of different ways to setup these dotfiles.
+Leaving it there for now, to avoid pushing 500mb of node_modules.. :P.

 ## `archive`